Batyiluyolo/university-shuttle-tracking/kanban_explanation.md

 ## Benefits of Using GitHub Projects for Agile

-- 💻 Integrated with Issues and Pull Requests
+- Integrated with Issues and Pull Requests
-- 📊 Clean UI for organizing sprint tasks
+- Clean UI for organizing sprint tasks
-- 🛠️ Easy to customize (add/remove columns)
+- 🛠Easy to customize (add/remove columns)
-- 🔗 Automatically links to issues for better traceability
+- Automatically links to issues for better traceability

 ---